-I.5.1.
-Using the drive manual complemented with these instructions as a guide, adjust the elevator for proper 3 or more floor runs first, then one floor runs, then 2 floor runs (if applicable).
-A great deal of adjustment time should be spent here to get proper operation.
+- I.5.1.
+Using the drive manual complemented with these instructions as a guide, adjust the elevator for proper one floor runs first, then 2 floor runs (if HI relay provided).
+A great deal of adjustment time should be spent here to get proper operation. - I.5.2.

-I.5.2.
 The door operator must be operating properly on the car with all door equipment clutches, rollers, etc., properly adjusted with correct running clearances.
 Check controller prints to be sure any instructions have been followed regarding the installation of diodes on the door operator on the car.
-(Especially for G.A.L. door operators).
+(Especially for G.A.L. door operators). - I.5.3.

-I.5.3.
 Make sure all hoistway and car doors in building are closed and locked.
 Run car on inspection through hoistway to be sure hoistway is completely clear.
-Check to be sure vanes are installed as per installation instructions to $\pm 1/2$ tolerance.

-I.5.4.
-Turn test switch on relay printed circuit board in the power control cabinet to the "test" position.
+Check to be sure vanes are installed as per installation instructions to $\pm 1/2$ tolerance. - I.5.4.
+Turn test switch on relay printed circuit board in the power control cabinet to the "test" position. - I.5.5.

-I.5.5.
 Run the car with one-floor runs to make sure the HI-speed drops at about the mid-point of the run (if provided, H-speed otherwise).
 Notice that when the test switch on the HLS or relay printed circuit board is in the "TEST" position, the doors will not open when the car arrives at a floor.
 The car must wait for a full door time before the car may leave the landing again (removing field wire from terminal 36, DOL, will cancel wait time).
 Since the car is also on independent service while on "TEST", a constant input on the car call terminal is necessary to get the car to leave the landing.
 For a series of runs for a particular direction, the car calls may be registered, then the last call in the group may be clip-leaded in to get the car to accomplish the series of runs.
-Check the operation of the speed relays to be sure the proper sequence occurs for slowdown, From a 2-or more floor run, the sequence is H-HIL-HL-L2-L, and for a 1-floor run, it is H-HI-HL-L2-L, but if no HI relay provided, it will be H-HL-L2-L in both cases.
-HIL is normally set equal to or less than HI value, as needed.
-HIL timer is set to about 2 seconds to cause HIL speed selection instead of HI during 2- or more-floor runs.
+Check the operation of the speed relays to be sure the proper sequence occurs for slowdown, From a 2-or more floor run, the sequence is s H-HI-HL-LVL-DZ, but if no HI relay provided, it will be H-HL-LVL-DZ.